0xM1cx/0xM1cx.github.io/_posts/2023-12-15-Web-Strike-Analysis.md

 comments: true
 ---

+# Web Strike Analysis

-> Scenario
+## Scenario

-> An anomaly was discovered within our company’s intranet when the Development team found an unusual file on one of our web servers.
+An anomaly was discovered within our company’s intranet when the Development team found an unusual file on one of our web servers.
 Suspecting potential malicious activity, the network team has prepared a pcap file with critical network traffic for analysis by the security team, and you have been tasked with analyzing the pcap.

 ###### 1. Understanding the geographical origin of the attack aids in geo-blocking measures and threat intelligence analysis.
 What city did the attack originate from?